Godsmack: 1000hp (2014–2016)

-In February 2014, Erna tweeted that the band had made progress in the songwriting process for its next studio album, tentatively scheduled for a late 2014 release.
+In February 2014, Erna announced that the band had made progress in the songwriting process for its next studio album, tentatively scheduled for a late 2014 release.
 He also mentioned that the band finished 11 songs for the new record in two weeks.
 In April, the band announced that they had recorded 15 songs, ten of which would make the final cut.
 In May, Erna announced that the album would be titled 1000hp (1000 Horsepower).
 The album's title track was released as a single the following month.
 The album was released on August 5, 2014, and sold around 58,000 copies in the United States in its first week of release to land at position No. 3 on The Billboard 200 chart.
 Since release the album has spawned the singles Something Different and What's Next.
-The band have unified a campaign to aid military veterans with their latest single What's Next.
+The band have unified a campaign to aid military veterans with the single What's Next.

 Godsmack also headlined the 2014 Uproar Festival.
 They were announced on August 20, 2014, to be part of the Soundwave Festival in Australia.
 In July 2015, the band revealed dates for an upcoming North American fall headline tour.
 The run included dates with Sevendust.
 Also in August 2015 Godsmack announced a new leg of North American dates that would keep the band busy through mid-November.

 On October 14, 2015, Godsmack released a digital single called "Inside Yourself" available for a limited free download.
-The song was released on iTunes on November 20, 2015.

 On September 9, 2016, Erna confirmed that the band had officially left Universal/Republic, and signed a deal with BMG.

 When Legends Rise (2017–2020)

 The band began work on a seventh studio album in 2017.
 The album, When Legends Rise, was released on April 27, 2018.
+The album's title track was released as the second single.
 The album's first single, "Bulletproof", was released ahead of the album on February 28, 2018.
 The band toured across North America from May through October 2018.
 They played at several festivals before embarking on a co-headlining summer tour with Shinedown.
 The band then toured Europe in October and November 2018 in support of their new album.
 However, On October 17, 2018, it was announced that the band postponed their fall 2018 Europe tour, following death of Tony Rombola's son and plan to reschedule in early 2019.

 On July 25, 2019, the song "Under Your Scars" hit number 1 for two weeks for the first time on the Billboard Mainstream Rock Songs chart.

 On April 8, 2020, the band released a music video for the song "Unforgettable".
-400 aspiring musicians from middle school students across New England to take part in the video.
+The band invited 400 aspiring musicians from middle school students across New England to take part in the video.
 The video, directed by Noah Berlow, again sent the song to the top of the charts for five weeks, setting a new record most constitutive at number 1 in its category.